hy172574895/EasyCompleteYou/ReadMe.md

 ---

 # Brief Introduction
-1. Automatically compatible with [YCM](https://github.com/ycm-core/YouCompleteMe), can be a extension for YCM.
+1. Automatically compatible with [YCM](https://github.com/ycm-core/YouCompleteMe), can be an extension for YCM.
 2. Fluent completion.
 3. Wrote with Python3.
 4. Fuzzy-find support like YCM.